MihaiCristianCondrea/Music-Sleep-Timer-for-Android/README.md

 # How it works

-Simply add the Music Sleep Timer Plus notification tile to your Quick Settings bar, tap the notification tile to set a timer for your audio playback and choose from a specific time or duration.
+Add the Music Sleep Timer Plus tiles to your Quick Settings bar.
+Tap the Sleep Timer tile to set a timer for your audio playback and choose from a specific time or duration.
 Once the timer is set, Music Sleep Timer Plus will automatically turn off your audio at the specified time, ensuring uninterrupted sleep.
+Need to change where the sound is playing?
+Use the Audio Output tile to open Android's system picker and jump between Bluetooth devices, speakers, and more.

 # Get started today